mspanc/elixir-nbp/README.md

 ## Additional dependencies

 As it uses [Tesla](https://github.com/teamon/tesla) underneath, you have to follow its installation instructions.
-Specifically, you have to install JSON library and you probably should install a HTTP client library as default HTTP client based on `httpc` does not validate SSL certificates.
+Specifically, you probably should install a HTTP client library as default HTTP client based on `httpc` does not validate SSL certificates.

 For example, add Hackney to the dependencies in `mix.exs`: